dalibo/pitrery/README.md

 The source code is available on Github: https://github.com/dalibo/pitrery

-pitrery is developed by Nicolas Thauvin under a classic 2 clauses BSD license.
+pitrery is developed by Dalibo under a classic 2 clauses BSD license.
 See license block in the scripts or the COPYRIGHT file.

 HOW TO CONTRIBUTE
 -----------------